-Investigators determined that failing power lines, owned and operated by Southern California Edison, caused the deadly Thomas Fire on December 4, 2017.
-They concluded that SCE power lines in the upper Anlauf Canyon area slapped against each other, sending molten metal particles onto dry vegetation below and sparking a blaze that would ultimately converge with another fire that began a short time later at nearby Koeningstein Road.
+Investigators ultimately determined that Southern California Edison’s failing power lines were responsible for igniting the blaze that resulted in the deadly fire.
+Specifically, investigators concluded that SCE power lines in the upper Anlauf Canyon area slapped against each other, sending molten metal particles onto dry vegetation below and sparking a blaze that would ultimately converge with another fire that began a short time later at nearby Koeningstein Road.

-Singleton Plaintiffs’ February 15, 2022 Motion to Lift Discovery Stay and Set a Trial Date
+- Singleton Schreiber’s Reply Brief in Support of the Motion to Lift Stay and Set a Trial Date